benhoyt/goawk/README.md

 // baz
 ```

-Or you can use the `parser` module and then `interp.ExecProgram()` to control execution, set variables, and so on:
+Or you can use [`parser.ParseProgram`](https://pkg.go.dev/github.com/benhoyt/goawk/parser#ParseProgram) and then [`interp.ExecProgram`](https://pkg.go.dev/github.com/benhoyt/goawk/interp#ExecProgram) to control execution, set variables, and so on:

 ```go
 src := "{ print NR, tolower($0) }"